Blatzar/schoolsoft-api/README.md

 It's reccomended that you look at the html and rowspan on schoolsoft to understand better.

 <h2>Credits</h2>
-The schoolsoft was copied from this python script https://github.com/lnus/schoolsoft-api
+The schoolsoft login was copied from this python script https://github.com/lnus/schoolsoft-api